github-bowen/DiffLlama-Math-Robustness/USAGE_GUIDE.md

 This guide provides detailed instructions on how to use the DiffLlama vs Llama noise robustness experiment framework, including the complete workflow for setup, execution, and result analysis.

+> [!Important]
+>
+> Attention matrix calculation for DiffLlama requires a specific fix in the `DiffLlamaAttention` class in the Hugging Face Transformers library (Usually located in `transformers/models/diffllama/modular_diffllama.py`).
+This fix is necessary to correctly visualize the differential attention weights.
+See the section on [DiffLlama Attention Matrix Fix](#diffllama-attention-matrix-fix) for details.

 ## 📚 Table of Contents

 - [DiffLlama vs Llama Experiment Usage Guide](#diffllama-vs-llama-experiment-usage-guide)